Delta IV

-Delta IV is a group of five expendable launch systems in the Delta rocket family introduced in the early 2000s.
+Delta IV was a group of five expendable launch systems in the Delta rocket family.
+It flew 45 missions from 2002 to 2024.
 Originally designed by Boeing's Defense, Space and Security division for the Evolved Expendable Launch Vehicle (EELV) program, the Delta IV became a United Launch Alliance (ULA) product in 2006.
-The Delta IV is primarily a launch vehicle for United States Air Force (USAF) military payloads, but has also been used to launch a number of United States government non-military payloads and a single commercial satellite.
+The Delta IV was primarily a launch vehicle for military payloads for the United States Air Force (USAF), but was also used to launch a number of United States government non-military payloads and a single commercial satellite.